bal2ag/kadabra/docs/collecting.rst

 By default, timestamps are associated with counters when they are first created, and timers each time they are set.
-You can override this behavior by passing your own :class:`datetime.datetime` to the ``timestamp`` argument of :meth:`~kadabra.client.Collector.add_count` or :meth:`~kadabra.client.Collector.set_timer`, which will associate the metric with that timestamp.
+You can override this behavior by passing your own :class:`datetime.datetime` to the ``timestamp`` argument of :meth:`~kadabra.client.MetricsCollector.add_count` or :meth:`~kadabra.client.MetricsCollector.set_timer`, which will associate the metric with that timestamp.

 For example, if you wanted to set the timestamp for a metric to 5 minutes ago::